wevm/wagmi/docs/react/guides/migrate-from-v1-to-v2.md

 :::

 For more information on setting up TanStack Query for Wagmi, follow the [Getting Started docs](/react/getting-started#setup-tanstack-query).
 If you want to set up persistance for your query cache (default behavior before Wagmi v2), check out the [TanStack Query docs](https://tanstack.com/query/v5/docs/react/plugins/persistQueryClient).

+### Upgraded to TypeScript

+If you use TypeScript with Wagmi (and you should!), Wagmi now requires a minimum of TypeScript 5.1.6 (previously 5.0.4).
+Check out the [Wagmi TypeScript docs](/react/typescript) for more info on TypeScript support in Wagmi.

 ### Dropped CommonJS support